antoni-ostrowski/web-ssh/README.md

 # Web ssh

-Self-hosted web app and SSH proxy built as a usable mobile SSH client for iPadOS.
+Self-hosted web app and SSH proxy.
 The browser terminal uses [ghostty-web](https://github.com/coder/ghostty-web), a Ghostty WASM terminal emulator with canvas rendering, and connects to backend servers over WebSocket.

 > Warning! i dont plan to secure this app in any way, because I rely on Cloudflare Tunnel and Zero Trust policies to enforce access control